thaumos/system-api-roles/roles/system-api/README.md

 # Ansible Role: System API

-Ansible role which provides the `varlink` module to roles that implement a [System API](https://github.com/cockpit-project/poc-sysmgmt-roles/wiki/System-Service-Configuration-API).
+Ansible role which provides the `system-api` module to roles that implement a [System API](https://github.com/cockpit-project/poc-sysmgmt-roles/wiki/System-Service-Configuration-API).

 To use it, place an `.api` file into the `api/` directory of your role.
 This file should contain a `Config` type, which describes all configuration values of your service.
 Depend on the `system-api` role by adding it to `meta/main.yml`: